 The State Government Leadership Foundation (SGLF) spotlights hotbed issues and conservative policies that state government officials wrestle with most.
 For too long, out-of-touch leaders in the states have colluded with special interests to raise taxes, swell state budgets, and increase the size of government.
 The SGLF is taking the lead on educating elected and appointed state government officials, providing support to local officeholders, and highlighting meaningful, conservative solutions.
-The SGLF is a 501 (c)(4) social welfare organization and is a strategic partner of the the Republican State Leadership Committee, one of the largest conservative caucuses in the country.
+The SGLF is a 501 (c)(4) social welfare organization and is a strategic partner of the Republican State Leadership Committee, one of the largest conservative caucuses in the country.

 OUR BELIEFS AND OUR MISSION